milinzhang/MIMO-Detection/README.md

 In this project, study will firstly base on the ZF and MMSE methods in small-scare MIMO.
 Depending on the progress of the study, other methods like Tree Search Based detector may be discussed, or it might be extended to the massive MIMO in the future.

+To see more details, please check the [report](https://github.com/milinzhang/MIMO-Detection/blob/main/Repo_ELE851.pdf)

 References:
 1. [Fifty Years of MIMO Detection: The Road to Large-Scale MIMOs](https://ieeexplore.ieee.org/abstract/document/7244171?casa_token=Q9e-lZrHeLoAAAAA:4HexINijzwDf87INaANIrnvEnxkNYmMJP-6z-t7N2w1t9wi4Fx0zU9H-1aN6mR5Vj_cKwBSPew)
 2. [Massive MIMO Detection Techniques: A Survey](https://ieeexplore.ieee.org/abstract/document/8804165?casa_token=BkEci1NnXzsAAAAA:UV4eSSBgFsDxkmpcThyd6TywXAZxFfvWV5OdXW6W1R12kyutvJLRk5fQaOB4NawYI04hFifObw)